Create an NFS server on Oracle Linux

 sudo systemctl restart nfs-server

-Try changing permissions on the file again from the client instance.
+Try changing permissions on the file again.

 sudo chmod 766 /nfs-mount/shared-text.txt ls -lh /nfs-mount